robotframework/robotframework/tools/remoteserver/README.txt

    jybot example/remote_tests.html
    pybot --variable PORT:7777 example/remote_tests.html

-The results should be the same regardless the example library or start-up script used.
+The results should be the same regardless of the example library or start-up script used.

 Testing Remote Servers